National Emergency 1975

 - Electricity was disconnected from the newspaper rooms, and leaders of opposition parties were arrested.

-- Via "Press Censorship," the government curtailed press freedom and made it necessary to receive its permission before publishing it.
+- Via "Press Censorship," the government curtailed press freedom and made it necessary to receive permission before publishing it.

 - No marches, strikes, and public unrest were permitted.